codeballet/image-filters/README.md

-# Images Filters
+# Image Filters

-The Images Filters program applies filters to bitmap (.bmp) images.
+The Image Filters program applies filters to bitmap (.bmp) images.
 There are currently five different filters that can be applied:

 - Grayscale